 Altum Videtur: The series has always loved putting in gratuitous Latin in places, but in recent years game titles have been subject to this as well (Dissidia, Dissidia Duodecim and Fabula Nova Crystallis, among others).
 An increased usage of Latin in later games may or may not have been due to Final Fantasy VII's Final Boss theme being a Crowning Music of Awesome.

 Yoshitaka Amano has a fondness for traditional japanese watercolors.
 He also loves willowy males with frizzy white hair, pale skin (But that's a trend in Japanese art anyways), purple eyeliner, and blue-purple lipstick.
 He also loves to put spiked armour, catsuits, and capes whenever he can get away with it.
 His monsters also look like Eldritch Abominations that you would expect to see in art depicting the Fair Folk; the monster designs are often the ones that make it into the games unchanged.
-(Early installments simply scanned his art straight into the game.)
+(Early installments simply scanned his art straight into the game, at least as well as the NES and SNES would allow.)

 Akihiko Yoshida has a thing for bondage gear, tight pants on men (the tighter the better), caucasian males to fit the more European feel of the games he works on (Specifically, Ivalice Alliance), tight pants on men, and more brown-blonde hair on humans.
 Oh yeah, and tight pants.